Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: ISAC System and Signal Processing Framework

 In \eqref{eq:clean2}, $\mathbf{h}(\cdot)$ denotes the two-dimensional range-azimuth point spread response of a target located at the specified coordinates within the parentheses.
-The above steps are repeated up to a predetermined number $\tilde{P}$ or while the overall strength of the residues is above a specified threshold.
-Note that $\tilde{P}$ is a predetermined number that may be lesser, equal, or greater than the actual number of targets ($P$) which is not known.
-Second, this algorithm is only applied to the radar data from the first packet.
-For the subsequent packets, this step is skipped and we proceed directly to Step.5.\\ \textbf{Step.5.
-Multiple signal classification (MUSIC) across slow time:} Finally, once $\tilde{P}$ targets are identified in the range-azimuth space, we estimate their Doppler through the application of MUSIC, a super-resolution algorithm \cite{schmidt1986multiple}, across the slow time domain for every $[\hat{r}_{\tilde{p}},\hat{\phi}_{\tilde{p}}]$ cell as shown in Fig.\ref{fig:rsp_block_diagram}.
-Essentially, MUSIC is an algorithm that detects signal components by separating the signal from white noise subspace.
+The algorithm is terminated when the peak signal detected during an iteration falls below the minimum detectable signal of the radar or when the peak is detected multiple consecutive times at the same location or within the immediate neighborhood of a previously detected target.
+This results in different numbers of CLEAN iterations depending on the noise and clutter conditions.
+Second, this algorithm is only applied to the radar data from the first packet, assuming that the targets are present during the first packet.
+If this assumption is not applicable, then coherent integration of the data from the first few packets must be considered, as discussed in Appendix III.
+For the subsequent packets, Step 4 is skipped, and we proceed directly to Step.5.\\ \textbf{Step.
+5. Multiple signal classification (MUSIC) across slow time:} Finally, once $\tilde{P}$ targets are identified in the range-azimuth space, we estimate their Doppler through the application of MUSIC, a super-resolution algorithm \cite{schmidt1986multiple}, across the slow time domain for every $[\hat{r}_{\tilde{p}},\hat{\phi}_{\tilde{p}}]$ cell as shown in Fig.\ref{fig:rsp_block_diagram}.
+Essentially, MUSIC is an algorithm that detects signal components by separating the signal from the white noise subspace.
+It is chosen instead of the more basic FFT since MUSIC requires fewer packets to estimate Doppler.
+The choice of MUSIC versus FFT is discussed further in Section \ref{Sec:FFTvsMUSIC}.
 First, we vectorize the data across the $N$ slow time packets for each $\tilde{p}^{th}$ target through $ \mathbf{y}_{\tilde{p}} = \left[\Gamma_1[\hat{r}_{\tilde{p}},\hat{\phi}_{\tilde{p}}],\cdots,\Gamma_N[\hat{r}_{\tilde{p}},\hat{\phi}_{\tilde{p}}]\right]$.
-Then, we perform the eigenvector decomposition (EVD) of the auto-covariance matrix $\mathbf{Y}_{\tilde{P}} $ by QR-decomposition method \cite{francis1962qr} as shown in
+Then, for the target $\tilde{p}$, multiple snapshots are created from a single slow time vector, $\mathbf{y}_{\tilde{p}}$ by splitting it into ${M}=\frac{N}{2}+1$ subarrays, each of length, $S=\frac{N}{2}$ as suggested in \cite{liao2016music}.
+The averaged covariance matrix, $\mathbf{Y}_{\tilde{P}} \in \mathbb{C}^{S \times S} $, is determined by taking the mean of the auto-covariances generated from each subarray as shown in,